Did you know your skin is your body’s largest organ? It is. And it’s important to keep it safe, whether you’re at home or at work.

 Skin diseases and injuries come in several forms.
 The most common problems are skin rashes and irritation.
 These are often known as dermatitis.
-You can get it from contact or allergies.
+You can get it from contact (touching something) or allergies.

 Contact dermatitis occurs from frequent contact with substances, such as: